djalbat/murmuration/README.md

 * `ETIMEOUT` or `PROTOCOL_SEQUENCE_TIMEOUT` - `'The database server is down, probably.'`

-* `ER_PARSE_ERROR` or `ER_BAD_TABLE_ERROR` - In these cases the error code is simply echoed and the offending SQL, if there is any, will be returned in a separate call to the `log.error()` function.
+* `ER_PARSE_ERROR` or `ER_BAD_TABLE_ERROR` - In these cases the error code is simply echoed and the offending SQL, if there is any, will be echoed in a separate call to the `log.error()` function.

 These messages are meant to help with debugging simple mistakes such as providing incorrect configuration.
-If you do not find them helpful, do not provide a `log` object in the configuration and rest assured error codes will be returned by way of the `error` callback argument for you do deal with as you see fit.
+If you do not find them helpful, do not provide a `log` object in the configuration and be assured error codes will be returned by way of the `error` callback argument for you do deal with as you see fit.

 If you do choose to set a `log` property on the configuration object then subsequent errors will also be logged.
 There are no more helpful messages, instead the error code and offending SQL will be echoed.